 "Your family loves your whole heart" speaks to mothers and fathers, who clearly understand the need to invest their full selves into these roles.

-"Your business needs your whole heart" speaks to business owners who have already invested themselves into the practice of entrepreneurship.
-They may also be inspired to enroll employees in the clinic's programs — for most small business owners, illness or disability in a key employee can have a profound effect on the bottom line.
+"Your business needs your whole heart" speaks to business owners who have already invested in an entrepreneurial venture.
+They may also be inspired to enroll employees in the clinic's programs: for most small business owners, illness or disability in a key employee can have a profound effect on the bottom line.